 9 Marks of a Healthy Church is a great book focusing on the essentials of church and ministry.
 Dever’s work is a blessing to every local church because he distinguishes essentials in a church.
 Each mark is required for a church to exalt God.
 There is however, one essential “mark” deserving its own chapter.
 Due to blogging and creative license, the missing chapter can now be composed (without Dever’s permission).
 (In fact, his book needs no addition to be great, but we the church do need to understand this subject).
 What is the missing chapter?
 The Worship Service.

-This chapter seeks to answer the question, “What does biblical corporate worship require?”
-There are many forms of corporate worship and God’s Word is silent on many “common” elements in our corporate worship.… Continue reading
+This chapter seeks to answer the question, “What does biblical corporate worship require?”… Continue reading

 Earlier this Summer I had the opportunity to serve for two weeks at City Evangelical Church in Leeds, England.
 Among the many wonderful English traditions I partook in, was the magnificent experience of attending a rugby match between longtime rivals, the Leeds Rhinos and Wakefield Wildcats.
 The atmosphere was so exciting and quickly made me a rugby enthusiast.
 Pressed shoulder to shoulder in a raucous crowd, people hopped up on adrenaline (and probably a few pints) stood for nearly three hours, enthusiastically supporting their hometown heroes.
 Yet there was a unique element to this exuberant crowd.
 In their excitement they did not cheer…they sang.… Continue reading